QingkaiZeng/QingkaiZeng.github.io/_pages/about.md

 Mentoring & Collaborating
 ======
 * [Zehong Wang](https://zehong-wang.github.io/), University of Notre Dame.
-We work on Agentic LLM.
+Our work on LLM personalization has been published on ACL 2026.
 * [Mengxia Yu](https://scholar.google.com/citations?user=9d9qJt8AAAAJ&hl=en), University of Notre Dame.
 We work on Agentic LLM.
 * [Bolian Li](https://lblaoke.github.io/), Purdue University.
-We work on LLM alignment.
+Our work on LLM alignment has been published in ICLR 2026.
 * [Yifan Wang](https://cacayaya.github.io/), Purdue University.
-We work on LLM alignment.
+Our work on LLM alignment has been published in ICLR 2026.
 * [Yanjin He](), Peking University.
 Our work on science of LLM has been published on EMNLP 2025.
 * [Yuyang Bai](https://leopoldwhite.github.io/), XJTU.
 Our works on taxonomy construction have been published on CIKM 2024 and ACL 2025.
 * [Zhenyu Wu](https://scholar.google.com/citations?user=5tVLNpYAAAAJ&hl=zh-CN), XJTU.
 Our works on mathematical reasoning have been published on EMNLP 2024 and ACL 2025.